 This was recently revised, and seems to match — especially the time since offset.

-less than 04 years since onset77
+less than 04 years since onset

-Frequently loose train of thought75
+Frequently loose train of thought

 Where Do we go from here?